ARMmbed/mbed-os-5-docs/docs/porting/target/exporter.md

 # Porting a new target for exporters

+<span class="notes">**Note:** Note that exporters to export your code to various third party tools and IDEs are no longer supported.
+See this [blog post](https://os.mbed.com/blog/entry/Introducing-the-new-Mbed-Tools/) for more details.</span>

 Exporting allows users to transition from Mbed CLI to the development environment of their choice.
 When you add a new target, you must add support for exporters.
 The following sections explain how you add support for a new target to each exporter.

 ## Eclipse and Make